-Areas where the audit committee can have impact by supporting improvement Examples of how the audit committee can demonstrate its impact Key indicators of effective arrangements Your evaluation: strengths, weaknesses and proposed actions Promoting the principles of good governance and their application to decision making.
+Areas where the Examples of how the audit Key indicators of effective audit committee committee can demonstrate arrangements can have impact its impact by supporting improvement Your evaluation: strengths, weaknesses and proposed actions Promoting the principles of good governance and their application to decision making.
 Supporting the development of a local code of governance.
 Providing a robust review of the AGS and the assurances underpinning it.
 Supporting reviews/audits of governance arrangements.
 Participating in self-assessments of governance arrangements.
 Working with partner audit committees to review governance arrangements in partnerships.
 Elected members, the leadership team and senior managers all share a good understanding of governance, including the key principles and local arrangements.
 Local arrangements for governance have been clearly set out in an up-to-date local code.
 The authority's scrutiny arrangements are forward looking and constructive.
 Appropriate governance arrangements established for all collaborations and arm's-length arrangements.
 The head of internal audit's annual opinion on governance is satisfactory (or similar wording).
 Contributing to the development of an effective control environment.
 Encouraging ownership of the internal control framework by appropriate managers.
 Actively monitoring the implementation of recommendations from auditors.
 Raising significant concerns over controls with appropriate senior managers.
 The head of internal audit's annual opinion over internal control is that arrangements are satisfactory.
 Assessments against control frameworks such as CIPFA's FM Code have been completed and a high level of compliance identified.
 Control frameworks are in place and operating effectively for key control areas - for example, information security or procurement.